Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/problem-set-using-the-debugger.md

 TypeError: unsupported operand type(s) for +=: 'int' and 'str'
 ```

 Hmmmm...
-It seems that it crashes at line 16 of `grocery_store/order.py`.
+The program is crashing at line 16 of `grocery_store/order.py`.

 Lets put a breakpoint at line 16 of `grocery_store/order.py`.